IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/offline.md

 ## Test Data

-Data will be released in January.
+More information about the test data will be released in January.
 {: .notice--info}

 <!-- Details description of the data and links to download -->